Legendrian knots and constructible sheaves: Introduction

-Above, $\mu$ is the Milnor number and $b$ the number of branches of the singularity, i.e., the number of components of the knot.
-The link of a plane curve singularity always admits a positive braid presentation, and if this has $n$ strands and $w$ crossings, we have $1- \mu = n - w$.
-Finally, $\mathrm{Gr}^P$ is the associated graded with respect to the perverse Leray filtration induced on $H^i(\overline{J}(C), \mathbb{Q} )$ by any family of relative compactified Jacobians with smooth total space, for instance, as might be found in the Hitchin system.
+Indeed the right-hand side is identified with the Poincar\'e polynomial of a certain Hilbert scheme of points on $C$ by the main result of any of \cite{MY, MiSh} (see also \cite{Re}), the left-hand side is identified with the same by \cite[Th.
+1.1]{M}.
+In \eqref{eq:last-one} $\mu$ is the Milnor number and $b$ is the number of branches of the singularity, i.e. the number of components of the link.
+The link of a plane curve singularity always admits a positive braid presentation, and if this has $n$ strands and $w$ crossings, we have $1 - \mu = n - w$.
+Combining \eqref{eq:last-one} and Theorem \ref{thm:112} gives us: